Voyage 500 · S/V Tropicalia

 When was the boat last hauled out? +

-What is the condition of the rigging? +
+What is the condition of the rigging?
+PDF +

 How many owners has the boat had? +